Shakti02/ChatApp/README.md

 # ChatApp
-We can implement a simple chat application between a server and a client .The application is a desktop based application and is implemented using Swing and Socket programming.
+This is a simple Java chat application implemented using Java Swing and Java Socket Programming.
+It is capable to provide client-Server communication on a standalone device.